-These estimates are provided and supported by Firstbeat AnalyticsTM.
+These estimates are provided and supported by Firstbeat.
 For more information, go to garmin.com/performance-data/running.

 NOTE: The estimates may seem inaccurate at first.
-The watch requires you to complete a few activities to learn about your performance.
+The device requires you to complete a few activities to learn about your performance.

-VO2 max.: VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance (About VO2 Max.
-Estimates, page 38).

-Predicted race times: The watch uses the VO2 max. estimate and your training history to provide a target race time based on your current state of fitness (Viewing Your Predicted Race Times, page 40).
+VO2 max.: VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance.
+Predicted race times: Your device uses the VO2 max. estimate and your training history to provide a target race time based on your current state of fitness.